Man squinting at phone

 Although both LASIK and PRK achieve the same vision-improving results, Dr. Cohen's patients with thinner corneas may not be good candidates for LASIK.
 Here's why:

-LASIK requires a closable flap to be made in the top layer of the cornea so the excimer laser can reshape the eye tissue below.
+LASIK involves the creation of a flap in the top layer of the cornea so the excimer laser can reshape the eye tissue below.
 A thin cornea may make creating this flap difficult.
-PRK does not require a corneal flap.
-For this reason, PRK can be an effective alternative for patients who are not eligible for LASIK eye surgery.
+PRK does not require a corneal flap, so it can be an effective alternative for patients who are not eligible for LASIK.

 Illustration showing stages of PRK eye treatment